Skip to content

 Week 3–6

 Visible improvement in skin firmness, fine lines, and overall complexion.
-Hair follicle stimulation may begin showing results.
 Faster healing of minor cuts and abrasions.

 3